typingthomas/MSoffice2pdf/README.md

 ### Common Issues

+1. If file is corrupted it will not convert
-1. MS 365 applications are not installed - this program uses PyWin32 which relies on these programs
+2. MS 365 applications are not installed - this program uses PyWin32 which relies on these programs
-2. Path to target folder may be incorrect
+3. Path to target folder may be incorrect
-3. Python might not be installed
+4. Python might not be installed
-4. Any other issues please report :)
+5. Any other issues please report :)